TritonDataCenter/rfd/rfd/0027/README.md

 deployment is three Metric Agent Proxies, one on the headnode and the other two on different compute nodes which are ideally in different racks.

+When multiple Metric Agent Proxies are in use, CNS and round robin DNS (e.g. multiple A records per <container uuid>.cm.triton.zone) will be leveraged.
+To ensure minimum disruption in the case of a Metric Agent Proxy failure, a low TTL should be used.

 ### Metric Forwarder
 Because the metric forwarder is an outbound stream/push mechanism, multiple translators cannot push data to the same customer endpoint without duplication.